SonalikaBharadwaj/Securlynk-Malicious-URL-Detection-Using-Machine-Learning/README.md

-Securlynk-Malicious-URL-Detection-Using-Machine-Learning
+# Securlynk-Malicious-URL-Detection-Using-Machine-Learning

-This is a website  to help identify phishing URLs.
+This is a website  to help identify Malicious URLs.